flowexam.com teacher explaining dynamic verbs in English on a blackboard with examples for TOEIC® preparation

 Common phrases:

-The classic mistake we see candidates make: confusing the required tense/form.
-If the sentence says "Please ensure that all forms _____ by Friday", the correct answer is "are submitted" (passive), not "submit" (active).
+The classic error we see candidates make: confusing the required form.
+If the sentence says "Please ensure that all forms _____ by Friday," the answer is "are submitted" (passive), not "submit" (active).

 Ready to Practice?

-Mastering action verbs means gaining speed and accuracy in the TOEIC®.
+Mastering action verbs means gaining speed and precision on the TOEIC®.
 You will instantly understand job responsibilities, requests in an email, or a candidate's achievements.

-On Flow Exam, you can practice directly with TOEIC® vocabulary (airport, real estate, technology, etc.) through thousands of questions in the official format.
-You immediately identify the words and verbs that cost you points, and then work on them specifically.
+On Flow Exam, you can practice directly with TOEIC® vocabulary (airport, real estate, technology, etc.) through thousands of officially formatted questions.
+You immediately identify the words and verbs that cause you to lose points, and then you rework them in a targeted way.

-Some Flow Exam platform superpowers you can test right now:
+Some superpowers of the Flow Exam platform you can test right now:

-- 150 truly exclusive tips based on the experience of over 500 candidates who scored +950 on the TOEIC®: clear, concrete, tested, and validated in the field.
+• 150 genuinely exclusive tips based on the experience of over 500 candidates who scored +950 on the TOEIC®: clear, concrete, tested, and validated in the field.

-- Intelligent training system that adapts exercises to your profile and trains you directly on the topics where you make the most mistakes.
+• Intelligent practice system that adapts exercises to your profile and trains you directly on the topics where you make the most errors.
 Result → 3.46x faster progress compared to traditional platforms.

-- Ultra-personalized learning path: targeted training only on the questions and topics that cost you points → continuously adjusted to adapt to your evolving level.
+• Ultra-personalized learning path: targeted practice only on the questions and topics that cause you to lose points → continuously adjusted to adapt to your evolving level.

-- Personalized statistics on +200 precise topics (adverbs, pronouns, linking words, etc.)
+• Personalized statistics on +200 specific topics (adverbs, pronouns, linking words, etc.)

-- Real Conditions Mode exactly like Exam Day (listening instructions read aloud, timer, etc.) → You can activate it whenever you want.
+• Real-world conditions mode exactly like Test Day (listening instructions, timer, etc.) → You can activate it whenever you want.

-- Flashcards automatically generated from your own mistakes, and optimized by the Spaced Repetition Method (J method) for lasting memorization and zero forgotten knowledge.
+• Flashcards automatically generated from your own mistakes, and optimized by the Spaced Repetition System (SRS) for lasting memory and zero forgetting.